-A procedure using electrical stimulation to induce ejaculation in a man with damage to the nerves that control ejaculation.
-Commonly used in men with spinal cord injury in order to obtain sperm to use for artificial insemination.
+A procedure using electrical stimulation to induce ejaculation in a patient with damage to the nerves that control ejaculation.
+Commonly used in those patients with spinal cord injury in order to obtain sperm to use for artificial insemination.

 The term used to describe developing offspring during the period between fertilization and organ formation.